pluralsight/htmlTagValidator/readme.md

+# This branch is still in development (do not use)!

 # html-tag-validator
 This library takes some HTML source code, provided as a string, and generate an AST.
 An error will be thrown describing what is malformed in the source document if the AST cannot be generated.